Backpacking the Gila Wilderness - a 55 Mile Loop

 I set up camp on the banks of the river in the soft, sandy soil.
 I decided to dig a hole, about 3 feet deep and camp below ground.
 The walls would insulate me and keep in some of the heat produced by my body.
 I also lined the grave-like ditch with fresh pine needles.
 The idea behind the design was to create a layer of insulation beneath my sleeping pad, further protecting me from the cold ground.

 I boiled up the trout and the meat fell off the bones.
 It was flaky and sweet, the perfect ending to a perfect day of hiking.
-My fire was built up and I successfully dried out my socks and shoes before going to sleep.
+My fire was built up which allowed me to successfully dry out my socks and shoes before going to sleep.
 I only woke up a couple times through the night but I never had to sit by the fire to get warm, my makeshift winter shelter had produced the best night’s sleep on the trail.

 Day 4: A Surprise Snowstorm -